davidbeane1983/Daily-Task-List/README.md

 # Here were the responsibilities broken down:

 - David: Task list, HTML organization
-- Storm: Weather section and API
+- Storm: Weather section and API + fixed merge conflicts
-- Zoe: News section and API
+- Zoe: News section and API, syntax, presentation
-- Stephanie: Styling, modal pop up and Bulma integration
+- Stephanie: Styling, modal pop up and Bulma integration, readme

 First, we grabbed colors I liked more than Bulma's, and messed around with them for the weather palette.
 These were adjusted slightly as we went along to make something sharp, but still kept the colors in a teal-palette our group liked.